-mid-15c., "a kind of cloth made with interwoven gold or silver thread," from Middle French estincelle "spark, spangle" (see stencil (n.)).
+mid-15c., "a kind of cloth made with interwoven gold or silver thread," from Anglo-French tencele, Old French estencele, estincelle "spark, spangle" (see stencil (n.)).
 "In 14-15th c.
 Fr., the s of es- had long been mute" [OED].
 Meaning "very thin sheets or strips of shiny metal" is recorded from 1590s.
 Figurative sense of "anything showy with little real worth" is from 1650s, suggested from at least 1590s.
-First recorded use of Tinseltown for "Hollywood" is from 1972.
+Use of Tinseltown for "Hollywood" is by 1972.